nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 curl -L https://git.io/n-install | bash
 ```

+**Note:** if you are concerned about running a script downloaded from the web (as you should because [`curl | bash` might be dangerous](https://www.idontplaydarts.com/2016/04/detecting-curl-pipe-bash-server-side/)), you can always download the script first, READ IT, and then run it locally...

 If all goes well, you should now be able to use the `n` executable from your shell.

 These are some of the commands you can run: